The Fulbright Community

 The common goal of the German Fulbright Alumni Association and many partners nationally and internationally is to promote Senator Fulbright’s vision of peace achieved through intercultural understanding and gained by international academic exchange.

-Since Senator Fulbright designed his “modest program” truly international a worldwide network has come to life.
-Therefore our association and our members are part of a global community of former Fulbright scholars.
-Within this network of Fulbright Associations the Fulbright Alumni e.V. plays a leading role in European cooperation.
+Since Senator Fulbright designed his “modest program” to be truly international, a worldwide network has come to life.
+Therefore, our association and our members are part of a global community of former Fulbright scholars.
+Within this network of Fulbright Associations, the Fulbright Alumni e.V. plays a leading role in European cooperation.

-On the pages linked to the left, you can find other organizations which also form part of this community and which we cooperate with in pursuit of our common goals.
-Within Germany we also cooperate with many partner organisations.
+On the pages linked here, you can find other organizations that also form part of this community and with whom we cooperate in pursuit of our common goals.
+Within Germany we also cooperate with many partner organizations.